Programs offered by Friends of the Truman Foundation

 Reading with Friends

 Reading with Friends is a monthly virtual book club.
 Hosted concurrently around the world, small groups of Friends meet to discuss the book of the month.
 We alternate between fiction and nonfiction books and circulate optional discussion questions for groups to use as a launching point for their conversations.
-In 2020, Reading with Friends events featured:
+Reading with Friends events have featured: